It takes more than just the ability to understand two languages.

 Professional translators and interpreters have the education, experience, and expertise to understand the nuances in one language and transfer them to another.
 The right professional will have solid knowledge of your industry and will know how to culturally adapt your content for the target audience you are trying to reach.
 You only get one chance to make a first impression, so make sure it counts.

 Can I afford to hire a professional?

 You can't afford NOT to.
 Getting your message wrong can cost money, ruin your image, and even cost lives.
 Whether you’re having a multimillion-dollar advertising campaign translated or need an interpreter to communicate treatment options between a doctor and patient, it pays to hire a professional to get the job done right.

 Instead of hiring a professional, this restaurant used machine translation and did not realize the result was an error message.

 Understanding what’s at stake

-ATA provides case studies to illustrate why it is critical to hire qualified translators and interpreters.
+ATA publishes articles to illustrate why it is critical to hire qualified translators and interpreters.

 Why Hire an ATA Member?